Funtek Raid Adventure : A low-cost, Land Rover style RC car

 We became slightly obsessed with hydroplaning the truck earlier this year and upgraded the already over-the-top X-Maxx till it could reliably drive on water.
 If you are planning on investing, we recommend reading our review first to understand what you are getting yourself into.
 Traxxas’ X-Maxx is available with a red, green or bright orange body.
 You will also need a charger and two 4S batteries to make it sing, and the most cost effective way to purchase them is currently this twin 6700mAh pack.

-Finally it is worth mentioning for any ‘serious’ RC gift recipients, we do sell chassis kits.
+It is worth mentioning for any ‘serious’ RC gift recipients, we do sell chassis kits.
 These builds are pretty niche these days and require a whole host of supporting components, thus are only suitable for seasoned hobbyists.
 We offer a limited selection of what we consider to be the best kits and can also supply the electronics needed to get them running.

 If you are unfamiliar with RC toys it can be difficult to visualise how large they are.
 For guidance most of our models are ‘scale‘ models, labelled with a fraction such as 1/8, 1/10, 1/18, 1/32, but what does this mean?
 In simple terms it is the size ratio compared to the ‘real-life’ full size vehicle.